IBM/event-automation/_es_11.2/07-administering/08-cruise-control.md

 Attempts to equalize the leader bytes in rate on each host.

-This goal may not result in an even distribution of replicas across brokers as it is optimizing the leader bytes on each broker.
+This goal might not result in an even distribution of replicas across brokers as it is optimizing the leader bytes on each broker.

 ### TopicReplicaDistributionGoal